SWi1/polyphenol_pipeline/index.md

 # Polyphenol Estimation Pipeline

-This start guide shows you how to estimate polyphenol intake using the FooDB database from ASA24 or NHANES diet recall data.
-The guide also covers how to calculate the dietary inflammatory index[^1] on ASA24 or NHANES diet recall data.
+This start guide shows you how to take your ASA24 or NHANES dietary data and estimate polyphenol intake using the [FooDB](https://foodb.ca/) and calculate the dietary inflammatory index[^1].
 Example ASA24 data, borrowed from the DietDiveR Repository[^2], is provided for you to test.
-We encourage you to check out this file to better understand the input data required for the pipeline.
+Check out [the example file here](https://github.com/SWi1/polyphenol_pipeline/blob/main/user_inputs/VVKAJ_Items.csv) to see the input structure required for the pipeline.

 ### 1. Download the entire repository directly [here](https://github.com/SWi1/polyphenol_pipeline/archive/refs/heads/main.zip) then unzip the folder.
 The repository contains files and scripts used in the tutorial.